enonic/app-applications/README.md

-# app-applications
+# Applications management module for Enonic XP
-Applications module for Enonic XP
+Install and manage applications built on Enonic XP platform